kareila/aoc-solutions/README.md

 ### 23 Jan 2023

-Completed solutions for 2021.
+Completed Perl solutions for 2021.
 Three years down, five to go...

 ### 6 Jan 2023

-Finished solutions for 2020.
+Finished Perl solutions for 2020.
 (It's the twelfth day of Christmas!)

 ### 27 Dec 2022

-Initial release of solutions from 2022.
+Initial release of Perl solutions from 2022.

-_kareila at dreamwidth dot org // 26 Sep 2023_
+_kareila at dreamwidth dot org // 27 Sep 2023_